Analytic combinatorics of connected graphs: Abstract

 \section{Abstract}

-We enumerate the connected graphs that contain a linear number of edges with respect to the number of vertices.
-So far, only first term of the asymptotics and a bound on the error were known.
-Using analytic combinatorics, \ie generating function manipulations, we derive the complete asymptotic expansion.
+We enumerate the connected graphs that contain a number of edges growing linearly with respect to the number of vertices.
+So far, only the first term of the asymptotics and a bound on the error were known.
+Using analytic combinatorics, \ie generating function manipulations, we derive a formula for the coefficients of the complete asymptotic expansion.
+The same result is derived for connected multigraphs.

 \textbf{keywords.} connected graphs, analytic combinatorics, generating functions, asymptotic expansion